 You may also be interested in this set of Expository Writing Prompts.

-NEW!
 Expository Writing Prompts - New engaging expository prompts to help students reason, explain and make lists.
 These prompts also provide practice with some challenging 8th grade spelling words.

 You may also be interested in these non-fiction and fiction writing prompts for middle school students.